vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

 ### Task 1: Assign Azure resource roles

-In this task, you will assign the Global Administrator role to the users from Microsft Entra portal.
+In this task, you will assign the Global Administrator role to the users from the Microsoft Entra portal.

 1. Open a browser tab and sign in to Microsoft Entra Admin Center using your lab credentials.